2 plead guilty in scheme to sell Biden’s daughter’s diary

 They said the woman stole the items and got in touch with the other defendant, a man who contacted Project Veritas, which asked for photos of the material and then paid for the two to bring it to New York.

+Project Veritas staffers met with the two in New York and dispatched them back to Florida to retrieve more of Ashley Biden’s items from the home, which they did and turned the material over to a local Project Veritas worker who brought it to New York, prosecutors said.

+The activist group, which considers itself a news organization, paid the two $20,000 apiece, prosecutors said.

 Project Veritas has said it received the diary from “tipsters” who said it had been abandoned in a room.
-The activist group, which identifies itself as a news organization, said it turned the journal over to law enforcement and never did anything illegal.
+The activist group said it turned the journal over to law enforcement and never did anything illegal.

+Founder James O’Keefe has said that Project Veritas ultimately did not publish information from the diary because it could not confirm it belonged to Ashley Biden.

 Project Veritas is best known for conducting hidden camera stings that have embarrassed news outlets, labor organizations and Democratic politicians.